devopsengineerDan/Daniel_project/README.md

 8. cd.. then cd personal-blog/
 9. git submodule add https://github.com/devopsengineerDan/devopsengineerdan.github.io.git
    #creates a folder called public and inserts devopsengineerdan.github.io website in the directory

 10. hugo new posts/best-practices-for-pyspark-ETL.md
+    #Hugo supports Go language which supports yaml, hence in updating the drafts in local server leave it in yaml format in the upper section of the markdown file.

 11. hugo server OR hugo server --watch --verbose

-12.  hugo -D then hugo -> To build and update the website from the recent updates in the blog contents and other file changes.
+12. #For m10c theme the author used toml as configuration file, hence change yaml format in the upper section of the markdown file to toml format hugo -D then hugo -> To build and update the website from the recent updates in the blog contents and other file changes.

 13. push to github -> This is the Blog repository
     NOTE -> If websites fails to update take the new posts htmls files generated and add them to the website folder cloned from git.
 Then push the new changes
 ```

 ```